Ghazvinie/custom-speechkit-audio-player/README.md

 There are six state values that are maintained:

 1. `playerInstance` - The instance of the player
 2. `playerReady` - Whether the player is ready to play audio
 3. `trackDuration` - The duration of audio
 4. `isPlaying` - Whether audio is playing
 5. `timeDisplays` - The audio clock/timers
+6. `title` - The title of the article
-6.  `userLoggedIn` - Whether the user is logged in (this should be set to match user authorisation status)
+7. `userLoggedIn` - Whether the user is logged in (this should be set to match user authorisation status)

 ```javascript
 const [playerInstance, setPlayerInstance] = useState(null);